Sebastianhju/Runeterra-5e/Runes.md

 ---
 ### Ingenious Hunter <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/IngeniousHunter.png" Align=left width=7% height=7%>

-Whenever you score a _takedown_ on a creature of a _Challenge Rating_ of 1 or higher, you gain a stack of _Ingenoius_ giving you the following benefits
+Whenever you score a _takedown_ on a creature, you gain a stack of _Ingenoius_ giving you the following benefits

 **Ingenius Stacks**
 |Amount|Effect|